This document outlines the various truth collectors available in the DIRSIG5 model.

 shadow

-The fraction of the pixel that is in direct sun
+The fraction of the pixel that is directly lit by the sun

 sunexposure